 The 2020-2021 Challenge:

-The NRF Foundation Student Challenge is exclusively open to student members of the NRF Student Association through the NRF University Member program.
+The NRF Foundation Student Challenge is exclusively open to students that attend NRF University Member schools.
 Each member school can submit two teams of two to four students each; interested applicants must check with their school’s NRF Advisor to see how they are selecting teams to enter.
 Participating students must be sophomores or above at the time the scholarship is awarded in January 2021.

 To join the NRF Student Association as a student member, your school must be a member of NRF.
 We currently partner with dozens of colleges and universities across the United States to promote careers in retail and provide students with exclusive access to educational, networking and scholarship opportunities.
 All students at member schools are eligible to join the NRF Student Association for free.

 To find your advisor, or for more information, contact email@example.com.

 “This competition has inspired me to think beyond the status quo.
 STORY has shown me how innovative retail can be and I’m excited to take what I’ve learned during the Student Challenge and come up with my own inventive ideas.”